 If your plan membership card is damaged, lost, or stolen, call Member Services right away and we will send you a new card.
+(Phone numbers for Member Services are printed on the back cover of this booklet.)

 Section 3.2 The Provider Directory: Your guide to all providers in the plan's network